Luke-Herring/CTF-Notes/Privelege-Escalation/Linux.md

 				Spawning root shells
 Create a copy of /bin/bash or /bin/sh can you call it rootbash - make sure its owned by the root user.
 Then use /bin/bash -p to run it

-				/etc/shadow
-can you read /etc/shadow?
-Try brute force

 				Writeable /etc/shadow
 ls -l /etc/shadow					is /etc/shadow writable
 mkpasswd -m sha-512 password		Makes password Hash